ArcherDotBuild/L2/08-Writing-Reusable-Code-with-Functions/README.md

 ### File: 02-challenge-01.js
 All the solutions are good, even the first one, which is a lot longer in terms of the number of lines, it's still very easy to see what's going on.

 A lot of people obsess especially, Students who are starting out obsessed with writing compact, super short one liner functions and really trying to do hackie cool things, and that's great.
-But often that comes at the expense of readability and expressiveness, just being able to understand
+But often that comes at the expense of readability and expressiveness, just being able to understand.

 If someone walked into this code or walked into this file and needed to understand what was going on, all of these examples solutions are pretty clear.